top of page

 Electrolysis in Flooded battery.

 The electrolyte in a flooded lead-acid battery is a dilute solution of sulfuric acid and water.
-The charging current causes electrolysis of water which generates oxygen & hydrogen gases.
+The charging current causes the electrolysis of water which generates oxygen & hydrogen gases.
 Hence, gas vents are provided in these batteries so that these gases can escape into the environment.
-Also, it required time to time filling of water to recover the lost water.
+Also, it required time-to-time filling of water to recover the lost water.

 In the beginning, most of the charging current is efficiently absorbed by the electrodes & there is hardly any electrolysis.
 Later, when the battery is 80% full & the voltage rises to around 2.3/2.35 volts/cell, charge acceptance is reduced resulting in excess energy being converted to heat & electrolysis.
 This point of 80% state of charge, at around 2.3/2.35 Volts/cell is known as gassing voltage.